rubenesda/stack-calima/README.md

 # Authentication

-It has a simple authentication which evaluates that the token injected in the requests through the header `Authorization`  match with the `SOURCE_TOKEN` variable saved in our environment variables.
+It has a simple authentication which evaluates that the token injected in the requests through the header `Authorization`  matches with the `SOURCE_TOKEN` variable saved in our environment variables.
 Here, it is employing a development token.

 ## Technologies employed